John Cernuto

-John Anthony Cernuto (born January 10, 1944, in Jersey City, New Jersey) also known as Miami, is an American professional poker player based in Las Vegas, Nevada, specialising in Omaha hi-lo events.
-Cernuto has won over $5,500,000 in live tournament winnings, his largest score was for $259,150 from his $2,000 No Limit Hold'em bracelet victory in the 1997 World Series of Poker.
+John Anthony Cernuto (January 11, 1944 – February 10, 2025) also known as Miami, was an American professional poker player based in Las Vegas, Nevada, specialising in Omaha hi-lo events.
+Cernuto won over $6,200,000 in live tournament winnings.
+His largest score was for $259,150 from his $2,000 No Limit Hold'em bracelet victory in the 1997 World Series of Poker.

-Early years
+Background

-Before embarking on his poker career, Cernuto graduated Florida State University as a finance major.
-After graduating, he worked as an air traffic controller.
+Cernuto was born on January 11, 1944.
+Before embarking on his poker career, Cernuto worked as an air traffic controller.
 When President Ronald Reagan fired the air traffic controllers during a 1981 strike, he turned to poker for his profession.

+Cernuto died from colon cancer on February 10, 2025, at the age of 81.

 Poker career

 World Series of Poker

-He first cashed in the World Series of Poker (WSOP) after making the final table in the 1989 World Series of Poker in the $5,000 Seven-card stud event.
+Cernuto first cashed in the World Series of Poker (WSOP) after making the final table in the 1989 World Series of Poker in the $5,000 Seven-card stud event.
 He finished fourth in the final table, which featured David Sklansky, Humberto Brenes, Gabe Kaplan, and the tournament winner Don Holt.